 After completing a challenging and beautiful puzzle, sometimes the last thing that you want to do is to put it back in its box.
-Luckily for us, there are different options on how to safely store and frame your puzzle that make it possible for you to savour your work for longer.
+Luckily, there are different options on how to safely store and frame your puzzle that make it possible for you to savour your work for longer.
 In this post, I will walk you through how to glue a puzzle together, how to seal a puzzle with packing tape and lastly give you some good tips to consider when it comes to framing your jigsaw puzzle.

 Learning how to glue a jigsaw puzzle together is the most common way to make sure that a puzzle stays intact, for storage or framing.
 Luckily it is way easier and less messy than it sounds.

 - Puzzle glue

 - Wax or parchment paper

 Once you have completed your puzzle, slide the wax or parchment paper underneath the puzzle to avoid any staining during the process.

 Make sure that the pieces of the puzzle are firmly pushed together and brush off any dust and that it looks how you want it to look in its final form.

 Take your puzzle glue and spread it evenly over the puzzle using a brush - or the applicator that comes with the puzzle glue.
 Make sure that you cover each piece and that you do this process in one go, as you don’t want there to be any differences between the amounts of glue used on different parts of the puzzle.
 Be careful to not make the layer of glue too thick, as this might saturate and soften the puzzle, changing the way it looks.

 Allow your puzzle to dry.
 This can take anywhere from an hour up to five hours, depending on the puzzle glue used, so read the instructions to know exactly how long you have to wait.